jlutteringer/jlutteringer.github.io/Tabletop RPG/Rules/classes.md

 # Base Classes
 ## Commando
+A silver haired soldier, battle rifle in hand, barks his orders over the chaos of battle and rallies his men into a daring charge.
+Bullets and shrapnel sing through the air and the troop surges through a cloud of thick black smoke towards a fortified outcrop.
+Brilliant red shines through the cloud and bullets whiz from the smoke, striking each target right between the eyes.

+Behind enemy lines, a woman dressed in dark composite armor balances her sniper rifle along the edge of a steep drop.
+With a ringing shot, she fells an armored trooper and signals that battle has been joined.
+Tossing the weapon aside and leaping into the fray, she breaks her fall with jet boots and draws a short automatic shotgun - ready to do some damage.

+Commando's are the versatile leaders of the battlefield, controlling enemy combatants with heavy supressing fire and enboldening allies with adaptive battle tactics.
+With access to tech hardpoints and weapon specializations, Commando's can fill many squad roles and are some of the most deadly and manuverable soldiers in combat.

 | Details | |
 |----|----|
 | Primary Attribute | Agility |
 | Weapon Proficiency | Medium |
 | Armor Proficiency | Heavy |
 | Base Health | 24 |

-A silver haired soldier, battle rifle in hand, barks his orders over the chaos of the battle around them and rallies his men into a daring charge.
-Bullets and shrapnel sing through the air and the troop surges through a cloud of thick black smoke towards a fortified outcrop.
-Brilliant red shines through the cloud and bullets whiz from the smoke, striking each target right between the eyes.

-Behind enemy lines, a woman dressed in dark composite armor balances her sniper rifle along the edge of a steep drop.
-With a ringing shot, she fells an armored trooper and signals that battle has been joined.
-Tossing the weapon aside and leaping into the fray, she breaks her fall with jet boots and draws a short automatic shotgun - ready to do some damage.

 ### Starting Equipment
 * Carbine